abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp-gke-ingress-controller.md

 kubectl apply -f abcdesktop_managed_certificate.yaml -n $NAMESPACE
 ```

-Now, you will have modify the previously created ingress file, and  specify the managed certificate the ingress will use, in the annotations section.
+Now, you will need to modify the previously created ingress file and specify the managed certificate the ingress will use in the `annotations` section.

 ```